gvwilson/thirdbit/_posts/2004/2004-09-02-a-few-simple-rules.md

       Code is done when it's all typed in; code is done when it works, and "working" means "working for everyone, everywhere, every time".
-(Yes, this means that most software is never done...)
-When your tests turn up bugs, file 'em and fix 'em before implementing more features.
+(Yes, this means that most software is never done…)  When your tests turn up bugs, file 'em and fix 'em before implementing more features.
 Experience shows that this will make your work faster, since you won't constantly be doubling back to shore up the foundations.